Mazars-Tech/AD_Miner/README.md

     -cf, --cache_prefix     Cache file to use (in case of multiple company cache files) -ch, --nb_chunks        Number of chunks for parallel neo4j requests.
 Default : number of CPU -co, --nb_cores         Number of cores for parallel neo4j requests.
-Default : number of CPU --rdp                   Include the CanRDP edge in graphs --evolution             Evolution over time : location of json data files. ex : '../../tests/' --cluster               Nodes of the cluster to run parallel neo4j queries. ex : host1:port1:nCore1,host2:port2:nCore2,...
+Default : number of CPU --gpo_low               Perform a faster but incomplete query for GPO --rdp                   Include the CanRDP edge in graphs --evolution             Evolution over time : location of json data files. ex : '../../tests/' --cluster               Nodes of the cluster to run parallel neo4j queries. ex : host1:port1:nCore1,host2:port2:nCore2,...